 In the last few years I’ve become increasingly concerned about climate change, and now view it as the most important issue that any of us will face in our lives (and certainly our kids’ lives).
 I’ve been trained as an engineer, not an environmentalist…I didn’t come to this issue from a place of loving nature or wanting to preserve Earth’s beauty.
 I tolerate nature, but I’m usually more comfortable in front of a computer screen than a giant redwood.
 No, I came to this issue because I learned of irrefutable scientific evidence which points to impending worldwide ecological collapse.
-That scared me: I have several beautiful godchildren and someday hope to have kids of my own, and I worry about the treacherous world they will inherit.
+That scared me: I have twin 1 year old babies and several beautiful godchildren, and I worry about the ruined world they will inherit.
 Climate change is here, it’s real, and it’s gonna get messy…so this site is me getting off the sidelines.

 It might sound strange, but I left a good job in digital media to pursue this project..
 It’s been a pretty big leap of faith and no small number of people have given me the ol’ arched eyebrow when I tell them what I’m doing.
 I don’t blame them.
 It’s either the smartest thing or the dumbest thing I’ve ever done.
 I guess we’ll know soon enough.